j0nnnnn0/numbers_game/readme.md

 ## Fibonacci Sequence:
 - Write a program that generates and prints the Fibonacci sequence up to a given number of terms.
 - Prompt the user for the number of terms and then calculate and display the sequence.
+- We introduce a loop based on the user prompt
+- Then iterate and append over the fibonacci sequence

 ## Rock, Paper, Scissors:
 - Create a simple rock, paper, scissors game where the user can play against the computer.
 - Prompt the user for their choice and randomly select the computer's choice.
-Determine the winner based on the game rules and display the result.
+- Determine the winner based on the game rules and display the result.

 ## Even or Odd:
 - Write a program that asks the user for a number and determines whether it is even or odd.